Should You Stay on the JR Yamanote Line in Tokyo?

 What Sights Aren’t On the Yamanote Line

-These include Toyosu Fish Market, Tokyo Disneyland and Disneysea, Senso-ji Temple and Asakusa, Tokyo Skytree, Tokyo Tower, Yanaka District and Tsukiji Outer Market
+These include Toyosu Fish Market, Tokyo Disneyland and DisneySea, Senso-ji Temple and Asakusa, Tokyo Skytree, Tokyo Tower, Yanaka District, and Tsukiji Outer Market

 So What Does This All Mean?

-It doesn’t mean you shouldn’t stay close to a Yamanote Line station, it just means that it shouldn’t be the be all and end all of picking a hotel.
+It doesn’t mean you shouldn’t stay close to a Yamanote Line station, it just means that it shouldn’t be the be-all and end-all of picking a hotel.

-So long as you are near a station – and even better if it’s a station with a couple of different lines that criss cross it, or close to a couple of different options, you’ll still have a great time and get everywhere you want to see.
+So long as you are near a station – and even better if it’s a station with a couple of different lines that crisscross it or close to a couple of different options, you’ll still have a great time and get everywhere you want to see.

 How To Recognise a Yamanote Line Platform?

-The Yamanote Line is pretty easy to use so don’t worry about this.
+The Yamanote Line is pretty easy to use, so don’t worry about this.
 You’ll see big signs directing you to the right platform.

 You’re definitely going to find English used on the Yamanote Line trains and platforms (see more here about getting around Japan if you don’t speak Japanese).

 Know the Kanji.
-This is the Kanji for the Yamanote Line 山手線 – you might not be able to decipher the third one that easily but the first two are easy.
+This is the Kanji for the Yamanote Line 山手線 – you might not be able to decipher the third one that easily, but the first two are easy.

 How to Buy a Ticket on the Yamanote Line

 If you want to see something really fun, have a look at this graphic representation of where the Yamanote Line would take you in some other cities in the world by my friend Jonelle.
-Then you’ll realise quite how far it covers (and quite how big Tokyo really is).
+Then you’ll realize quite how far it covers (and quite how big Tokyo really is).

 Who Writes This Blog?

-My name is Helen Foster and I’m a journalist and author.
-My travel articles have appeared in publications including The Australian, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.
+My name is Helen Foster, and I’m a journalist and author.
+My travel articles have appeared in publications including The Australian, Escape, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.

-I’ve traveled to Japan five times before, both solo and with my partner – and I’ve just got back from trip six in June 2023.
-So, everything here is pretty up to date.
+I’ve traveled to Japan eight times before – solo and with my partner and visited over 25 towns and cities.
+My last visit was November 2024 so, everything here is pretty up to date.